Saifali4604/Asthma_Detection_on_ESP32_using_ML/README.md

 # Astama_Detection
-This project integrates an ESP32 microcontroller with multiple sensors to detect and predict asthma in humans using real-time data collection and machine learning.
-The system collects data such as air quality, temperature, humidity, and heart rate, which are critical indicators of asthma.
-The collected data is processed in real time using an RTOS-based approach for multitasking and efficiency.
-The machine learning model, trained using Edge Impulse, analyzes the sensor data to identify patterns and predict asthma conditions.
-The processed data and results are displayed on a 1.3-inch OLED display, providing a user-friendly interface for monitoring.
+This project integrates an ESP32 microcontroller with multiple sensors, including a MEMS INMP441 microphone, to detect and predict asthma in humans.
+The system captures respiratory sounds, air quality, temperature, humidity, heart rate, and oxygen saturation, which are critical indicators of asthma.
+The MEMS microphone, placed on the chest, monitors respiratory operations to detect abnormalities in breathing patterns.
+Real-time data collection and processing are achieved using an RTOS-based approach, ensuring efficient multitasking.
+The collected data is used to train a machine learning (ML) model on the Edge Impulse platform, enabling the system to predict asthma conditions.
+The results are displayed on a 1.3-inch OLED screen, and alerts are provided through a buzzer in critical situations.
 ![image](https://github.com/Saifali4604/Asthma_Detection_on_ESP32_using_ML/blob/main/IMG_20250116_013132.jpg)

 ## Components Used:
+1. ESP32 (ESP-WROOM-32):
-1. *ESP32 (ESP-WROOM-32):* The central processing unit that collects sensor data, runs the RTOS, and forwards data to Edge Impulse for ML model training.
+   The central processing unit that collects sensor data, processes it, and forwards it to Edge Impulse for training the ML model.
+2. MEMS Microphone (INMP441):
+   Monitors respiratory sounds when placed on the chest, enabling the system to detect abnormal breathing patterns indicative of asthma.
+3. Gas Sensor:
-2. Gas Sensor: Measures air quality and the concentration of pollutants that can trigger asthma.
+    Measures air quality and pollutants that may trigger asthma.
+4. DHT11/DHT22 Sensor:
-3. DHT11/DHT22 Sensor: Captures temperature and humidity data, important environmental factors for asthma prediction.
+   Captures temperature and humidity, environmental factors that significantly affect asthma conditions.
-4. MAX30100 Pulse Oximeter: Measures heart rate and oxygen saturation, which are physiological indicators of asthma.
+5. MAX30100 Pulse Oximeter:
+   Monitors heart rate and oxygen saturation, physiological indicators of asthma.
-5. 1.3-inch OLED Display (ST7789 Driver): Displays the processed data, such as temperature, humidity, heart rate, and asthma detection results.
+6. 1.3-inch OLED Display (ST7789 Driver):
+   Displays vital information such as respiratory patterns, temperature, humidity, heart rate, and asthma detection status.
-6. Passive Buzzer: Alerts the user in case of critical conditions.
-7. Edge Impulse Platform: Used for training the machine learning model based on collected sensor data.
+7. Edge Impulse Platform:
+   Used to train a machine learning model using collected sensor data for asthma detection.

 <p align='center'>
     <img src="./ezgif.com-video-to-gif-converter.gif" alt="drawing" width="800"/>